coglinev3/ansible-development/docs/motivation.md

 two major problems:

 * First, with the connection type *local* Ansible does not use a SSH connection, but deploys the playbook directly to the control machine.
-But in real life, you have an Ansible master node from which the playbook is deployed on the target system via a SSH connection.
+In the real world, there is mostly an Ansible management node from which the playbook is deployed on the target system via a SSH connection.
 This means that problems with the SSH connection, for example if a special user and/or a special SSH key are required for establishing the SSH connection on the target system, can not be found in this way.
 * The second, but much more important point is that certain Ansible tasks work in this test scenario very well but fail in a real production environment.
 Look at the following simple example: